JoshuaHales/user-api-package/README.md

 3. Once the package is installed, it will be available in your vendor directory, and you can use it like any other Composer package.

 ## Usage

+This package allows you to easily integrate user management operations into your PHP applications.
+Below are examples of how to use the provided methods:

 1. Retrieving a User by ID